mjanders6/Minecraft-Installer/README.md

 # Running the Shell Code
-1. First enabel the .sh files to be executable: `chmod +X File-Name`
+1. First enabel the .sh files to be executable: `chmod +x File-Name`
 2. Run the scripts with `./File-Name`
 3. Edit the eula.txt file: `eula=true`
 4. Update the `server.properties`